midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

 solution we proposed above, while theoretically allows multiple registrations, should work fine if the user does not deliberately try to break it - and in case they do break it, they can only harm themselves and not others.

-### Scenario 2: Mapping validator address as a dynamic dependency

-In the proposed solution for scenario 2, the minting policy for the authentication token contains a hard-coded address of the mapping validator.
-It means that, once deployed, no changes can be made to involved policies.
-Also, no circular dependencies are allowed since these cannot be achieved statically.
-This is why spending from the mapping validator requires that the outputs don't contain any tokens except for Ada, rather than requiring that the outputs don't contain authentication tokens - the mapping validator may not know the currency symbol of the authentication token because this would introduce a circular dependency.

-Overcoming these limitations requires a system that enables runtime script dependencies, such as the versioning system used by the partner-chains project.
-If, at the time of implementing this, there is also a versioning system it should be used instead of static script parameters.

 ### Scenario 2: Registrations stored in a wallet vs. central validator